Cereceres/promisying/README.md

-# p-fying
+# fying-promises
-module to p-fying a function
+module to promisify a function
 # usage

 ```js